-Bee pollen is one of nature’s superfoods, rich in vitamins, minerals, enzymes, amino acids and anti-oxidants.
-It is an immune system builder and it enhances vitality.
+Bee Pollen is considered one of nature’s most complete foods due to its comprehensive and balanced nutrient profile.
+A complete protein, rich in vitamins, minerals, enzymes, amino acids and anti-oxidants, it is considered an immune system builder that will also enhance vitality.

-It helps to counteract the action of toxins and brings relief to sufferers of allergies, including hay fever, as it reduces the histamine levels in the body.
+Bee Pollen benefits sufferers of allergies, including hay fever, by reducing histamine levels in the body.
 It helps alleviate nausea, sleep disorders, stress and anxiety by bringing the body into nutritional balance and well being.

 Bee Pollen can be eaten raw or can be added to your favourite cereals, smoothies, yogurt or hot drink.
 There are no set dosages for Bee Pollen but 5-10g (1-2 teaspoons) is a recommended daily dose.